pkolbus/compiler-warnings/xcode/README.md

-# Apple clang (Xcode) warning flags
+# Apple clang (Xcode) diagnostic flags

-Apple's fork of clang (as shipped with Xcode) is _based on_ the LLVM project but is not a 100% match; some warnings are added, others are removed, and the versioning scheme is different.
-The official Xcode releases are built from an Apple-internal repository, so the exact list of compiler warning flags is not truly knowable without experimentation.
+Apple's fork of clang (as shipped with Xcode) is _based on_ the LLVM project but is not a 100% match in the warning and remark flags supported; some are added, others are removed, and the versioning scheme is different.
+The official Xcode releases are built from an Apple-internal repository, so the exact list of flags is not truly knowable without experimentation.

 That said, [Apple's public fork of LLVM](https://github.com/apple/llvm-project) has `apple/stable/*` branches which are a close approximation of the Xcode